phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/setup.md

 # 🛠️ Setup

 {% hint style="info" %}
-First thing to install in your project is the Phantasma-ts, so you can build a quick connection to your desired blockchain! 🤪&#x20;
+First thing to install in your project is the Phantasma-ts, so you can build a quick connection to your desired blockchain!
 {% endhint %}

 ## Installation

+{% hint style="info" %}
+**Important:** Before the Phoenix chain update, a different package was used.
+This package is now obsolete and strictly deprecated.
+Use the new package instead.
+{% endhint %}

 ### On your typescript based Project